 - DIY top tips - a series of DIY hacks that people could use themselves

-- Where to get cheap stuff - a series of tips for decent suppliers
+- Where to get cheap stuff - a series of tips on decent suppliers

-This could give our builder a human face of someone who cares.
+This could give our builder a human face and show someone who cares.
 This will go a long way to getting the trust of potential customers.

 Once you have built your following, so long as it’s clear what you do and people know how to get hold of you, the enquiries will follow.

 You should approach direct selling on social media with extreme caution.
 Just think about the social media mindset – people may have been reading about their sister’s kids or a 'surfing cat'.